 Home sleep testing is basically a modified, portable version of the test conducted in a sleep lab.
 The test is fairly straightforward and involves only four steps.
 First, you need to place a belt around your midsection.
 Then, attach the clip to your finger.
 Place the airflow sensor beneath your nose.
 Finally, you need to turn the machine on and go about your activities as you normally would.

 The equipment can be shipped to your home (with an included return shipping label) or picked up and dropped off at our Alameda location.
 Our trained sleep specialists will analyze the data from the tests and contact you within a few weeks to discuss the results.

 Home sleep testing is very reasonably priced, especially when compared to sleep studies performed in the lab.
-The average cost of the equipment ranges from $150 to $500.
-This cost may be covered by your insurance provider.
+Please call CCSD for a cost estimate which depends on the specifics of the individual’s insurance plan.